Hare & Tortoise Prototype.

 Ravensburger 1978

-Ravensburger published the award-winning first German edition in 1978 in a design best described as Ruritanian, or fairy-tale romantic.
+Ravensburger published the award-winning first German edition in 1979 in a design best described as Ruritanian, or fairy-tale romantic.
 By the end of the year it had become one of Germany's fastest-selling games.
 Sublicensed to other European manufacturers, the same design appeared in French (Le Lièvre et la Tortue), Dutch (Haas en Schildpad) and Spanish (La Liebre y la Tortuga).
-An Italian version also featured the Ravensburger board and cards, but surmounted by a startlingly blue box-lid .
+An Italian version also featured the Ravensburger board and cards, but surmounted it with a startlingly blue box-lid .

 French box lid Italian box lid